Denmark’s King Frederik X takes the throne after abdication of Queen | KRDO

 The watering hole popular with tourists has over the years continued to celebrate Mary’s milestone moments.
 It held a live screening of the couple’s grand wedding at Copenhagen cathedral in 2004 and, two years later, marked the birth of their first son, Prince Christian, who is now the new crown prince and heir to the throne.

-It is the center of Sydney’s celebrations again with Danish flags flying over the bar, Danish-inspired hots dogs and a special cocktail in honor of the new Queen.
+It was the center of Sydney’s celebrations again, with Danish flags flying over the bar, Danish-inspired hots dogs and a special cocktail in honor of the new Queen.

 “The story of Crown Prince Frederik and Crown Princess Mary of Denmark is one Australians have followed closely and hold dear to their hearts,” he said in a statement on Saturday.
 “Crown Princess Mary grew up in Tasmania, and so it is fitting Australia marks this occasion with a gift to support the conservation of the Tasmanian devil.”